chartjs/Chart.js/docs/01-Line-Chart.md

 	//Boolean - Whether to fill the dataset with a colour datasetFill : true,

-	//Boolean - Whether to draw the lines as dashed dashedLines : false,

 	//Boolean - Whether to show candles for each point candles : false,